 - Rope Deployment, Coiling, Bagging and Etiquette

 - Specialized Rappelling Techniques

 - And, within each of these broad subjects are a myriad of skills and tools.

 The cost of this course is only $395!
 (The course fee is non-refundable, but may be put toward a future class during the same calendar year if 30 days notice are given, cancelling your participation in this course.)
 Please read more course/company policies here.

-This class will begin at our campsite on Friday evening from 7:00pm-9:30pm and will reconvene each morning (Saturday-Sunday) at 7:00am and will finish around 5:00pm each afternoon, allowing for some hikes and sight-seeing in the area.
+This class will begin at our campsite on the evening of Day 1 (7:00pm-9:30pm) and will reconvene each morning on Days 2 and 3 at 7:00am and will finish around 5:00pm each afternoon, allowing for some hikes and sight-seeing in the area.
 You’ll need to get your own camping (always available for $8/night if staying near us), or to stay at a motel … your choice.
-(Uber Adventures provides no camping gear.)
+(Uber Adventures provides no camping or camping gear.)

 Required gear for this course is a harness and a helmet (we can loan these out if you don’t have them … and we will offer a 10% discount for any gear bought before/during/directly after the course), and we’ll also be loaning out carabiners, descenders, tethers, foot loops, prussiks, etc. Feel free to borrow our gear for this course, until you determine what your needs will be.

 Here’s a pic of our training site & the view from where we’ll be camping: